improvingworks/LifeSupport/wp-content/plugins/add-widgets-to-page/readme.txt

 2. Go to Plugin page on your WordPressSite, and activate it.

 == Changelog ==

+1.3.1 Fix bug. (no more �_n)

+1.3 Added 'Replace spaces to under score' button.

 1.2 Now, the widget space will appear at the position of the short code.
     Also checked if it works on 3.0.